getphaseos/flowblock-ai/privacy-policy.md

 ---

-**Disclaimer:** FlowBlock AI is provided “as is” without warranty of any kind.
+**Disclaimer:** PhaseGuard AI is provided “as is” without warranty of any kind.
 Use at your own risk.
 The developers are not responsible for any issues that may arise from its use.